The Vatican's Right Hand Man

 when he said that Graham went from being a fundamentalist to ecumenicalist, but that's

 just not true.
-Graham has always been broad and ecumenical, and this he made crystal
+Graham was always broad and ecumenical, and this he made crystal clear: "One

-thrilled me was the diversity of viewpoints we were exposed to in the classroom, a
+thing that thrilled me was the diversity of viewpoints we were exposed to in the classroom,

-I remember listening to him on the news when
+I remember watching him on the news when

 he gave the eulogy at Washington's Cathedral in the wake of 9/11 and how he said they